michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 1. And after the tumult had stilled, Paulos called the disciples and consoled them and kissed them, and going forth went unto Makedunia.

-2. And when he had itinerated those regions, and had consoled them with many words, he came into the country of Hales,Quasi dicat, HELLAS, Greece.
+2. And when he had itinerated those regions, and had consoled them with many words, he came into the country of Hales,

 3. and was there three months.
 But the Jihudoyee wrought treachery against him, when he was about to go into Syria, and had thought to return into Makedunia.